-Once your application has been approved, your au pair agency will inform you that you can collect your MVV at the Dutch embassy or consulate in your own country (country of origin) or country of residence.
+Once your application has been approved, the au pair agency will inform you that you can collect your MVV at the Dutch embassy or consulate in your country of origin or country of residence.

 We are continually researching and updating our Host Country information, but cannot guarantee that all material provided is complete and correct.
 If you notice gaps or inaccuracies, we would like to hear from you.